AxaFrance/oidc-client/packages/context/README.md

   </OidcSecure>
 );

-// adding the oidc user in the props export default AdminSecure;
+// adding the oidc user in the propsis export default AdminSecure;
 ```